Cell mechanics of megakaryocytes in 3D tissues - deciphering mechanobiology of platelet formation

 Problem Statement

-Nevertheless, severe blood loss, sepsis, and aggressive cancer therapies often cause critically low platelet levels, which is a major public health problem in Europe's aging population.
+Nevertheless, severe blood loss, sepsis, and aggressive cancer therapies often cause critically low platelet levels - a major public health problem in Europe's aging population.
 Despite the unmet clinical need to control platelet production, there is a major lack of knowledge about the mechanistic cell biology of MEKs, hampering the development of innovative therapies.

 Project Overview